-Managing multiple systems can become difficult as a business grows.
-Many companies use separate software for finance, human resources, inventory, and customer management, which can lead to scattered data and slower processes.
-When these systems are not connected, it becomes harder for teams to access accurate information in real time.
-This is why many businesses use an ERP system to bring their data and operations into one central platform.
+Managing multiple systems becomes difficult as a business grows.
+Using separate software for finance, HR, inventory, and customers can lead to scattered data and slower processes.
+When systems are not connected, teams struggle to access accurate, real-time information.

 Key Takeaways